Unraveling Responsiveness of Chained BFT Consensus with Network Delay: System Model and Metrics

-To show the impact of responsiveness, we assume the actual network delay between two nodes is $\delta$ by following prior work~\cite{abraham2021optimal,momose2020hybrid,abraham2020sync, hotstuffPODC}.
+To show the impact of responsiveness, we assume the actual network delay between two nodes is $\delta$ by following prior work~\cite{momose2020hybrid,abraham2020sync, hotstuffPODC}.
 This delay varies depending on the real-time network conditions.
 We assume a fixed $\delta$ in the analysis, while considering varied $\delta$ in our experiments.
-We use $k$ to denote the ratio between the maximum bound delay $\Delta$ and the actual network delay $\delta$, \ie, $k = \Delta / \delta$.
+We use $k$ to denote the ratio between the maximum bound delay $\Delta$ and the actual network delay $\delta$, \ie, $k = \Delta / \delta$. \yu{For simplicity, the theoretical analysis treats $\delta$ as fixed, while our experiments evaluate fluctuating delays.
+The model can be extended to stochastic or non-uniform delay settings by replacing the fixed $\delta$ with per-view delays sampled from a delay distribution, which may change exact metric values but not the main trends.}